 Covid restrictions: What is the latest situation across the UK nations?

-Northern Ireland is taking its next gradual steps out of Covid lockdown from Thursday, while Wales has set out fresh dates for its own easing of restrictions.
+Scotland is taking its next gradual steps out of Covid lockdown on Friday while Wales has set out fresh dates for its own easing of restrictions.

-It comes after the lifting of some measures in England earlier this week saw friends and family able to meet up again in small groups outside.
+It comes after the lifting of some measures in Northern Ireland and England earlier this week saw friends and family able to meet up again in small groups outside, in time for the Easter weekend.

-Here the PA news agency sets out what restrictions are being lifted and when other changes are expected in the coming weeks and months across the UK:
+Here, the PA news agency sets out what restrictions are being lifted and when other changes are expected in the coming weeks and months across the four UK nations:

 Ten people, from no more than two households, are able to participate in outdoor sporting activities.